jbernalvallejo/amazon-quicksight-workshop/4-Bonus/1-athena-workgroups.md

 ![screenshot](img/3.png)

 3. Provide the following:

-•	a.
+	a.
 Workgroup Name: “workgroupA”

-•	b.
+	b.
 Description: (optional):
-o	i. “workgroupA for BusinessAnalystUser” o	ii. “workgroupB for workgroup manager user”
+		i. “workgroupA for BusinessAnalystUser”
+		ii. “workgroupB for workgroup manager user”

-•	c.
-Query result location: Provide the query location, You can find S3 bucket name from Cloudformation output tab of student lab o	i.
-For workgroupA, the s3 path would look something like: “s3:// dmslab-student-s3bucketworkgroupa-ldtj44qkwyle/”. o	ii.
+	c.
+Query result location: Provide the query location, You can find S3 bucket name from Cloudformation output tab of student lab
+		i.
+For workgroupA, the s3 path would look something like: “s3:// dmslab-student-s3bucketworkgroupa-ldtj44qkwyle/”. ii.
 For workgroupB, provide S3 path as: “s3://dmslab-student-s3bucketworkgroupb-n2jrw40pfqcc/”.

-•	d.
+	d.
 For “Encrypt query results”, leave as default i.e. unchecked.
 You can check this if you want your query results to be encrypted.

-•	e.
+ 	e.
 Check the checkbox for “Metrics: Publish query metrics to AWS CloudWatch”

 ![screenshot](img/4.png)

 4. Provide the following:
-•	a.
+	a.
 Optionally, you can click on Override client-side settings.
 This will override the client-side settings and keep the defaults for query execution and storing results.

-•	b.
-Tag your workgroup to analyze later with CloudWatch or perform any analytics on query execution and results. o	i.
-For workgroupA: provide key:name, value:workgroupA o	ii.
+	b.
+Tag your workgroup to analyze later with CloudWatch or perform any analytics on query execution and results.
+		i.
+For workgroupA: provide key:name, value:workgroupA
+		ii.
 For workgroupB: Provide key:name, value:workgroupB

-•	c.
+	c.
 For “Requester Pays S3 buckets”, keep as default.
 This is Optional.
 Choose Enable queries on Requester Pays buckets in Amazon S3 if workgroup users will run queries on data stored in Amazon S3 buckets that are configured as Requester Pays.
 The account of the user running the query is charged for applicable data access and data transfer fees associated with the query.

 5. Click on “create workgroup”